-I’ve found that many folks don’t live up to anything.
-They don’t have a compelling reason to want to be better.
+Too many people don’t have a compelling reason to want to be better.

-Once they meet a girl they want to impress, though … Wow!
-Don’t they do a complete 180?
+Once he meets a girl he want to impress, though … He does a complete one-eighty!

-They’ve found something they want to live up to.
+Because he found something he wants to live up to.

 That is what living up to something means.

 Find or realize all the ways you can live up to things.